What happens after I submit my application?

 What happens after my application is assessed?

-You will be notified by post of the outcome of your DARE application by the end of June.
-If you do not receive a letter by July 1, contact a member of the DARE team.
+You will be notified by email of the outcome of your DARE application by the end of June.
+If you do not receive any correspondence by July 1, contact a member of the DARE team.

 What does it mean if I am eligible for DARE?